zhang-mickey/logic/README.md

 ## propositional logic
 formula = conjunction ∧ of clauses
 clause = disjunction ∨ of literals
 literal = proposition or its negation
+F is `contingent` iff it si satisfiable but not valid
 ### NNF
 Negation only appears in literals
 ### DNF